Charlie Hebdo to be honored in New York under increased security

 One novelist who withdrew, Rachel Kushner, said she was not comfortable with Charlie Hebdo's "cultural intolerance," PEN said.

-Authors Peter Carey, Michael Ondaatje, Francine Prose, Teju Cole and Taiye Selasi also withdrew, PEN said.
+Authors Peter Carey, Michael Ondaatje, Francine Prose, Teju Cole, and Taiye Selasi, also withdrew, the New York Times reported.

-The Paris attack has raised questions about religious tolerance and censorship in France, which has 5 million Muslims.
+The attack has raised questions about religious tolerance and censorship in France, which has a 5 million-strong Muslim community.

 Police and federal agents planned security for months ahead of the Texas event on Sunday, and the two gunmen were killed after opening fire in a parking lot outside the exhibit.